American Peace Society

 The American Peace Society house, its headquarters from 1911 to 1948 near the White House, is a U.S. National Historic Landmark.

-The American Peace Society was opposed to Zionism.
+The American Peace Society was opposed to Zionism on the grounds of internationalism.

 History

 In 1833, their office was listed as 129 Nassau Street in New York City, NY.
 As of 1834 the society operated from headquarters on Wall Street in New York City.
 In Boston it worked from offices on Cornhill (ca.1840s–1850s); Chauncey Street (ca.1864); Winter Street (ca.1868–1869); and Somerset Street (ca.1870s–1890s).
 Annual meetings took place in various venues in Boston, including Park Street Church (1851).
 Officers included George C. Beckwith, William Jay, Howard Malcom, John Field, William C. Brown.